 History is a subject as large as our recorded past.
 Our cultural heritages, literature, arts, religions, politics, economics, social behaviours, buildings and landscapes all derive from past influences.

-At Massey, our history programme is focused on New Zealand history and New Zealand’s place in the world.
-We have the strongest focus on New Zealand history of any university in the world and New Zealand themes are central to our academics’ research.
-This combination means you will graduate ready to shape the future of New Zealand.
+At Massey, our history programme is focused on New Zealand’s place in the world.
+We have the strongest focus on New Zealand history of any university in the world and these themes are central to our academics’ research.
+You will graduate ready to shape the future of New Zealand.

 Whether you study on campus or by distance, you’ll have the best resources at your fingertips.
 Your reading materials are engaging and available online 24/7.
 Class sizes are small to ensure you benefit from the wealth of knowledge that our academics have to offer.